Anaczm/Anaczm/README.md

-Here you can see my projects and my studie notes, acquiring knolegde.
+Here you can see my projects and my study notes, acquiring knolegde.